heliosynl/heliosynl.github.io/_pages/about.md

 Schema of multiscale multiphysics simulation model of laser-induced ultrasonic energy conversion.
 The whole model is separated into three parts of modeling, Electronic Scale, Atomistic Scale, and Microscale, covering three effects, quantum effect, ultrafast thermal and plasmonic response, and then photoacoustic effect.
 Models for each scales include physical phenomena with the corresponding characteristic time.
 The developed model will serve for light-matter interaction research and benefit to precise biomedical diagnosis.

 ![Fig3](/images/DataFig/2024Nov/QHTParametersElecTempDepen.png)
-Coefficients evolution in quantum energy term depending on electron temperature. (up) Thomas-Fermi kinetic energy based on local density approximation and Fermi statistic, considering chemical potential and free energy density at fully degenerate and partially degenerate description. (down) von Weizsacker gradient correction of kinetic energy, with two electron temperature dependent coefficients $\gamma$ and $\gamma '$.
+Coefficients evolution in quantum energy term depending on electron temperature. (up) Thomas-Fermi kinetic energy based on local density approximation and Fermi statistic, considering chemical potential and free energy density at fully degenerate and partially degenerate description. (down) von Weizsacker gradient correction of kinetic energy, with two electron temperature dependent coefficients \\(\gamma\\) and \\(\gamma'\\).

 ![Fig4](/images/DataFig/2024Nov/Comparison_bothTrans.png)
 (up) Fully degenerate quantum energy term with functionals, indicating ground state. (down) Partially degenerate quantum energy term at varying electron temperature.